polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 Hyperlambda, I have written a _"book"_ about it, which you can find by clicking the _"home"_ button in the help files, and choosing the _"Hyperlambda"_ sub section.

+### Sponsoring the project

+If you are interested in sponsoring the project, you can send an email to thomas@gaiasoul.com.
+This allows you to have your company or business associated with the project, and be explicitly mentioned in the help files, with some company pitch.

 ### None mentioned, none forgotten

 <img style="margin-left:1rem; float:right;max-width: 20%;" src="https://phosphorusfive.files.wordpress.com/2018/02/thomas.jpg" />